"Doctor," Wyn said as she watched him step back from the console

 he could do about it.
 He couldn't turn back.

 Well, he probably could.
-But then he would
+But then he would have failed in the first minutes

 He kept walking, aware of every painful step.
 His feet weren't damaged.